angusgyoung/keyserver/README.md

-# API
+# Api

-The key server provides a modern RESTful API, but is also backwards compatible to the OpenPGP HTTP Keyserver Protocol (HKP).
-The following properties are enforced by the key server to enable reliable automatic key look in user agents:
+The key server provides a modern RESTful api, but is also backwards compatible to the OpenPGP HTTP Keyserver Protocol (HKP).

-* Only public keys with at least one verified email address are served
-* There can be only one public key per verified email address at a given time
-* A key ID specified in a query must be at least 16 hex characters (64-bit long key ID)
-* Key ID collisions are checked upon key upload to prevent collision attacks

-## HKP API
+## HKP api

-The HKP APIs are not documented here.
+The HKP apis are not documented here.
 Please refer to the [HKP specification](https://tools.ietf.org/html/draft-shaw-openpgp-hkp-00) to learn more.
 The server generally implements the full specification, but has some constraints to improve the security for automatic key lookup:

 #### Accepted `search` parameters
 * Email addresses